 Cox R, Conley W. Why social media giants’ attempts to cure the infodemic may be yet another detriment to black americans in the fight against COVID-19.
-Harvard Public Health Review.
+HPHR.
 2021; 30.

 It is well documented that COVID-19 is disproportionately affecting the black community.
 Black Americans are hospitalized with COVID-19 at a much higher rate than white Americans (Alonso-zaldivar, 2020).
 As of February 2021, African Americans are nearly twice as likely to die from COVID-19 as whites, according to the Centers for Disease Control.
 Historically, this at-risk population has been plagued by an institutional foundation of mistrust with the American healthcare establishment at large.
 The way in which social media companies have chosen to label misinformation could not only be contributing to skepticism within this group but also perpetuating health disparities within the black community.
 It is vital that black Americans receive accurate evidence-based medical data but equally critical that they trust the source of that information.